 Taking a Closer Look at the Differences Between Argan Oil and Rosehip Oil

 Overall, 80% of the ingredients between argan oil and rosehip oil are the same.
 Both oils are composed of unsaturated fatty acids, which are important for the body.
 Two of the most common fatty acids that these oils share include oleic acid and linoleic acid.
 In addition, both oils are rich in vitamin E.

-Of course, this means that 20% of the ingredients are different.
+So what about the other 20% of ingredients that are different?
 The main differences include: Argan Oil also contains tocopherol, phytosterols, polyphenols, squalene, and lupeol.
 Phytosterols are effective against acne, lupeol helps to encourage keratin production in the skin, and squalene is a lipid that facilitates the absorption of oils.
 Furthermore, argan oil is also effective at combating free radicals, making it a powerful antioxidant.

 In contrast, rosehip oil contains a slightly different ingredient profile.
 Rosehip oil is high in vitamin C, vitamin A, vitamin B1, vitamin B2, flavonoids, beta-carotene, and tannins.
 This profile is great for evening tone and texture, brightening skin, and soothing unhappy skin.

 With these points in mind, it is helpful to take a look at these products in certain situations to see which is better.
 Some of the most common applications of these oils include: